emannav/L-Systems/diary.md

 # Lindenmayer Systems Project Diary

+### Entry 20 - April 9<sup>th</sup>
+I attempted to look at my problem a different way.
+I will be abandoning the LazyGui branch as I don't think there's anything else I can do with it if the most basic output isn't working.
+During my initial research I had found the L-System examples given on the Processing website, but I kept myself from using them as I had planned a slightly different approach, separating drawing and rewriting functionalities between the Turtle and LSystem objects respectively.
+I decided to use the examples provided on the website and spent all of yesterday implementing those on a separate branch to see if those would be functional with my setup.
+They were not.
+I separated the files the way the examples had them separated; still to no avail.
+Using the example code exactly as it is, creates a window with a background, but none of the actual drawing occurs.

+### Entry 19 - April 7<sup>th</sup>
+Went back to refining my report.
+I worked on the software engineering portion since I appear to have reached a standstill with my code and need a break before returning to it.

 ### Entry 18 - April 5<sup>th</sup>
 I have been attempting to work with LazyGui, but it is not proving very effective.
 I attempted to begin with the most basic code for it to get an idea of whether it would even be functional and it did.
 It worked for a simple output.
 I decided I